Research Staff

 Senior Program Manager

-Dr. David Young is a Senior Program Manager and the Area Manager for the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Dr. David Young is a Senior Program Manager and the Area Manager for the Energy Systems and Climate Analysis Group at EPRI.
 Dr. Young manages the Energy, Environmental, and Climate Policy Analysis program, which helps energy companies assess the impacts of climate policy on business and compliance strategies, understand the benefits and risks of new technologies, and assess the impacts of environmental policies at state and regional levels.
 Dr. Young also supports EPRI's US-REGEN energy-economy model.

 Before joining EPRI, Dr. Young was a research fellow at the University of Auckland Business School Energy Centre.
 His work there focused on designing and programing an agent-based simulation model of the New Zealand wholesale electricity market to understand market behavioral changes in response to the increasing use of intermittent generation.